ingDiegoatorres/MachEight-/README.md

 Assuming your code is on this folder:

-'''C:\macheight\MachEight-\'''
+C:\macheight\MachEight-\

-and your commandd line is on that folder, please run this command (inside the proyect structure folder)
+and your command line is on that folder, please run this command (inside the project structure folder MachEight-\)

-javac -d ./class/ ./src/macheight/test/Launcher.java ./src/macheight/test/Solution.java ./src/macheight/test/Numbers.java
+javac -d ./class/ ./src/macheight/test/*.java

 This will compile the java files and will create the class files.

 ## Running project

-Inside the new class folder created:
+Inside the new "class" folder created:

 C:\macheight\MachEight-\class\